 Both free lunches and reduced-price lunches are available at each school for students who meet federal income limits.
 This is a confidential program.
 At the elementary schools, meal tickets for free and reduced-price lunches are identical to regular tickets.
 At the secondary schools, ALL pupils have individual account numbers they can use at the cash register to pay for their purchases, so only the computer knows that different amounts are recorded for lunches purchased by students on the free and reduced price programs.

-Applications for free and reduced-price lunches are sent home the first day of school, can be picked up at each school’s main office, or can be downloaded.
-Questions about this and other food service areas can be addressed to Food Service Department at 518-399-9141, ext.
+Applications for free and reduced-price lunches are sent home the first day of school, can be picked up at each school’s main office, or can be DOWNLOADED.
+Questions about this and other food service areas can be addressed to Food Service Department at 518-399-9141, Ext.
 85003.
 More information and the complete booklet is available on the NYS Education Department website.

-Students may deposit money into their student account for meal or snack purchases anytime the cafeteria is open.
 If paying by check, please make check payable to “BH-BL School Lunch Program.”
 Students at the elementary level should give the check to their teacher who will deliver it to the Food Service Department to deposit.
 Middle and high school students can give a check to a Food Service employee.